ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ### Board for Improvements

 Below is a screenshot of the second project board[^improvementDate].
 It contains 10 issues, 7 of which are marked as done while the last 3 are either in the **Todo** column.
-The low number of issues is due to the project board's comparatively late creation from around session 13.
-It was created to give the group easy access to what non-official task elements needed improvements, fixing or other work.
-As such, issues on this board are all prioritised as "nice-to-have", while the other project board is prioritised as "need-to-have".

 ![Illustration of group 30 main GitHub improvement board](../docs/images/BDSA-improvementBoard.png)